rails/rails/guides/source/active_record_querying.md

 end
 ```

-Now all of the following will produce the expected join queries using +INNER JOIN+:
+Now all of the following will produce the expected join queries using `INNER JOIN`:

 #### Joining a Single Association